NimraAslamkhan/MachineLearning-Guide/Natural Language Processing with RNNs and Attention/Readme.md

 ##  Potential Improvements
 Use pre-trained embeddings (e.g., GloVe or FastText) for better initial representations.
 Explore advanced architectures like bidirectional GRUs/LSTMs or Transformer-based models for further accuracy improvements.

+# Reusing Pretrained Embeddings and Language Models

+Pretrained Word Embeddings:

+Previously, word embeddings like Word2Vec, GloVe, and FastText, trained on large text corpora, were widely used for tasks like sentiment analysis.
+These embeddings cluster similar words (e.g., "awesome" and "amazing") in the embedding space.
+Limitation: They provide a single representation per word, ignoring contextual differences (e.g., "right" in "left and right" vs. "right and wrong").
+## Contextualized Embeddings:

+ELMo (2018): Introduced contextualized embeddings by leveraging deep bidirectional language models to account for context-specific word meanings.
+ULMFiT (2018): Demonstrated the power of unsupervised pretraining using LSTM-based language models.
+Fine-tuning pretrained models reduced error rates on text classification tasks significantly, marking the start of pretrained models dominating NLP.

+## Pretrained Language Models:

+Today, reusing pretrained models (e.g., transformers) is standard in NLP.
+These models excel in generalizing across tasks and domains.
+Universal Sentence Encoder (USE):

+A transformer-based model by Google, available via TensorFlow Hub, can be fine-tuned for specific tasks like sentiment analysis.

+Models like USE can achieve over 90% validation accuracy on sentiment analysis tasks, rivaling human performance, particularly on ambiguous reviews.

+Encoder-Decoder Network for Neural Machine Translation (NMT)
+Overview:
+An Encoder-Decoder network is designed to translate English sentences to Spanish.
+The model uses teacher forcing during training, where the decoder is fed the target word from the previous step, enabling faster and more effective training.
+At inference time, the model predicts translations word by word using its prior outputs.

+# Steps to Build the Model:

+## Dataset Preparation:

+Download the English-Spanish sentence pairs dataset.
+Preprocess data by removing special Spanish characters (¡, ¿) and splitting sentences into English and Spanish lists.
+Shuffle and split data into training and validation sets.
+Text Vectorization:

+Create two TextVectorization layers, one for each language.
+Limit vocabulary size to 1,000 for simplicity and efficiency.
+Set sequence length to 50 tokens for uniformity.
+Add "startofseq" (SOS) and "endofseq" (EOS) tokens for Spanish sentences.
+Model Architecture:

+Encoder: An embedding layer followed by a single LSTM layer.
+It encodes the English sentence and outputs the final LSTM states.
+Decoder: Another embedding layer followed by an LSTM.
+The decoder uses the encoder's final state as its initial state.
+Output Layer: A dense layer with softmax activation outputs probabilities for each word in the Spanish vocabulary.
+Training:

+Use sparse_categorical_crossentropy as the loss function.
+Train the model using paired inputs: English sentences for the encoder and Spanish sentences prefixed with "startofseq" for the decoder.
+Target sentences are shifted to include the "endofseq" token.
+Translation at Inference Time:

+The decoder sequentially generates one word at a time, using the previous output as input until the "endofseq" token is reached.
+A utility function predicts translations iteratively for each word.
+Limitations:

+The model struggles with longer or more complex sentences due to limited data, vocabulary size, and model depth.

+# Improvements:

+Increase training data size.
+Use more sophisticated architectures, like bidirectional LSTMs or attention mechanisms.
+Expand the vocabulary size and incorporate pre-trained embeddings.

+### Example:

+Input: "I like soccer"
+Output: "me gusta el fútbol"
+For longer sentences like "I like soccer and also going to the beach", the model may misinterpret due to its simplicity, highlighting the need for further enhancements.

+Bidirectional RNNs and Beam Search

+### Bidirectional RNNs:

+Causal limitation of regular RNNs: They process inputs sequentially, only considering past and present information, which is suitable for tasks like forecasting or sequence decoding.

+### Bidirectional RNNs:
+For tasks like text classification or sequence encoding, they use two RNN layers:
+One processes inputs left-to-right.
+The other processes inputs right-to-left.
+Outputs from both layers are combined (e.g., concatenated) at each time step, allowing the model to consider both past and future context.

+### Challenge in sequence-to-sequence models:

+Bidirectional layers produce four states (forward and backward short-term and long-term states), while the decoder expects two (short-term and long-term states).

+Solution: Concatenate the forward and backward states to create two states compatible with the decoder.

+### Beam Search:

+Problem: Standard encoder-decoder models may make irreversible mistakes while generating sequences.

+### Solution - Beam Search:

+Keeps track of the top k most likely sequences at each decoding step (beam width k).
+Extends each sequence by one word, evaluates probabilities for all extensions, and retains only the k most probable sequences.

+Ensures better translation accuracy by reconsidering earlier choices and retaining promising candidates.

+### Example of Beam Search:
+Start decoding with probabilities for the first word.
+E.g., top candidates: "me" (75%), "a" (3%), "como" (1%).
+Extend each candidate with the next word based on conditional probabilities.
+For "me": "gustan" (36%), "gusta" (32%), "encanta" (16%).
+Compute probabilities for all resulting two-word sentences (e.g., "me gustan" = 75% × 36% = 27%).
+Keep the top k sentences.
+Repeat the process for subsequent words until the sequence is complete.
+E.g., "me gusta el fútbol" emerges as the top translation over time.

+### Limitations:
+Beam Search improves performance but does not solve memory issues for long sequences in RNNs.
+Attention mechanisms are needed to handle long-term dependencies effectively.

+# Attention Mechanisms and Transformers
+## Attention Mechanisms
+### Problem Addressed:

+Traditional RNN-based encoder-decoder models need to carry context through many time steps, leading to information loss in long sentences.

+## Introduction of Attention:

+Allows the decoder to focus on relevant parts of the input sentence at each decoding step.
+Shortens the effective path from input to output, reducing the impact of RNN memory limitations.

+## How it Works:

+The decoder uses a weighted sum of all encoder outputs at each time step.
+Weights (
+𝛼
+α) are computed by an alignment model (or attention layer) based on the decoder’s state and encoder outputs.
+This mechanism dynamically determines the importance of each encoder output.

+## Types of Attention:

+## Bahdanau Attention (Additive):

+Combines encoder outputs and decoder’s previous hidden state.
+Scores are computed using a trainable function and passed through a softmax layer.

+## Luong Attention (Multiplicative):
+Uses the dot product for similarity computation, offering efficiency and simplicity.
+Variants include "general" (transformed encoder outputs) and standard dot product mechanisms.

+## Implementation in Keras:

+tf.keras.layers.Attention: Implements Luong attention. tf.keras.layers.AdditiveAttention: Implements Bahdanau attention.
+Transformers: Attention Is All You Need

+## Key Innovation:

+A model architecture that uses only attention mechanisms (no RNNs or CNNs).
+Revolutionized tasks like Neural Machine Translation (NMT).

+## Advantages:

+Avoids vanishing/exploding gradients.
+Highly parallelizable, enabling efficient training.
+Handles long-range dependencies better than RNNs.

+## Architecture:

+### Encoder:
+Gradually transforms input embeddings into context-rich representations.
+Captures word meanings in sentence context.

+### Decoder:
+Transforms each translated word into the representation of the next word.
+Predicts output words using a Dense layer with softmax activation.